Jesús Moroles: Career

 Moroles was born in Corpus Christi, Texas.
 He earned an associate degree from El Centro College in Dallas, Texas in 1975, and a Bachelor of Fine Arts from the University of North Texas in 1978.
 Also in 1978, he was an apprentice to sculptor Luis Jiménez.
 After studying for a year in Italy in 1980, he returned to Texas and began producing his trademark large-scale granite sculptures.
 Jesús also served for 4 years in the United States Air Force.

 One of his first commissions was "Floating Mesa Fountain" for the Albuquerque Museum.
 In 1987, he created one of his best-known pieces, "Lapstrake," for CBS Plaza in New York City.
 His largest work is the Houston Police Officer's Memorial, which was installed in 1990 in Houston, Texas.
 In 1995, he created three rose-colored granite works for the entrance to the Edwin A. Ulrich Museum in Wichita, Kansas, which are entitled Granite Landscape, Granite Weaving, and Fountain Wall.
 In 1997, he created the public art piece "The Fallen Friend" for the New Mexico Veterans Memorial Park, which consists of 84 Portland cement pylons.
 In 2005, he installed the work Gateway Stele at Lubben Plaza in Dallas, Texas.
 His works are displayed in numerous museums in the United States and other countries, including the personal White House Collection, the Albuquerque Museum, the New Mexico Museum of Art, the Dallas Museum of Art, the Museum of Fine Arts, Houston, and the Smithsonian Institution.

 In June 2015, Moroles's work Spirit Inner Columns was installed in the Hall Arts complex in Dallas.
 The work consists of four 15-foot, 10,000 pound granite columns.

-On June 15, 2015, Moroles was killed in a car accident on I-35 near Jarrell, TX.
+On June 15, 2015, Moroles was killed in a car accident on I-35 near Jarrell, Texas.
 At the time of his death, he was leading a student internship program at the University of Science and Arts of Oklahoma, where he had been artist-in-residence and primary designer for the university's Coming Together Park.
 Moroles's studio in Rockport will work with USAO to finish the park, and the university is planning an event honoring Moroles for September 2015.

 In March 2021, the trustees of the Dallas Independent School District voted unanimously to rename its Sidney Lanier Expressive Arts Vanguard School in West Dallas for Moroles.
 The artist attended the school when he was young.
 The name change went into effect in the fall of 2021.